leangjia/blender_docs/manual/editors/3dview/toolbar/measure.rst

 All measurements are hidden when another tool is selected.
 They are shown when the *Measure* tool is selected again.
-Yet you can be do editing operations while the ruler is active.
+Yet you can do editing operations while the ruler is active.
 For example, you can edit the rotation or dimension of the selected object in the Sidebar.
 The measurement values do not appear in the Render output.